Placement Testing in COMPASS

 - To help colleges assess the need for and suggest any developmental programs for those candidates who are weak in particular areas

-To enable achieve these objectives, the COMPASS testing is done in two different modes - COMPASS placement testing and COMPASS diagnostic testing.
+To enable achieve these objectives, the COMPASS testing is done in two different modes - placement testing and diagnostic testing.
 To learn more about the COMPASS testing modes, you may refer to the official test website http://www.act.org/products/higher-education-act-compass/.

 The different subject/skill tests included in the COMPASS testing are as listed below.
-You may also remember that the COMPASS is a customizable package, and not all test takers take all the tests.
+You may also remember that the test is a customizable package, and not all test takers take all the tests.
 Instead, each individual institute administers the test based on their individual course requirements.

 - The Reading test